extendr/extendr/marshaling_rules.md

   - If `Rust` type is `NA`-oblivious (e.g., vector of basic type), `extendr` performs `NA` validation at runtime and `panic!`s if `NA` value is found (introduces overhead)
 - ALTREP handling
   - If `extendr`-provided iterator is used, then ALTREP is exposed as an obscure type with iteration and indexing capabilities
-  - If `Rust` type has no notion of ALTREP, then `extendr` unfolds ALTREP vector into an array, allocating memory (introduces overhead)
+  - If `Rust` type has no notion of ALTREP, then `extendr` expands ALTREP vector into an array, allocating memory (introduces overhead)
 - Type conversion (applicable to `Vec<T>`)
   - `logical()`, `raw()`, `character()` are treated as-is.
 If there is a `Rust` - `R` type mismatch, `extendr` wrapper `panic!`s
   - `integer()` can be passed to functions that expect `double()` or `complex()`. `extendr` performs type cast, allocating memory for the new vector